Hezbollah says bombing charges are Israeli smear campaign

 "All these accusations against Hezbollah will have no effect, and do not change the facts," Qassem said.
 "We will not submit to these pressures and we will not change our priorities.
 Our compass will remain directed towards Israel."

-Mikati has said his government is ready to cooperate with Bulgaria in investigating the attack.
+Mikati has said his government was ready to cooperate with Bulgaria in investigating the attack.